mmbman/Katagiri/1987-05-23-Karma-in-Buddhism.md

 Anyway, karma is working in the realm of interdependent co-origination.
 [It is a little bit like] karma is not only belonging to human life or particular beings, but it belongs to the depths of general existence, cosmic existence.
 So in Mahayana Buddhism, the idea of karma is accepted in a broader perspective.

-#### 1-25:28
+#### 1 25:28

 So very naturally, I think if you study Buddhism in order to research what karma is, it’s still very vague.
 So I would like to say [something] paying attention to the human life which you are taking care of day to day.
 How do we accept karma [in day-to-day human life]?

 But first, I think we should understand *personality*.
 [We always use this word, but] what is personality?

-Personality is sort of a very simple entity [with a] multitudinous nature, such as [...] the intellect, emotion, and volition or will – not only intellect.
+Personality is sort of a very simple entity including [a] multitudinous nature, such as [...] the intellect, emotion, and volition or will – not only intellect.
 Or, [it is] very *deep* feeling, profound feeling, where the intellect, emotion, and volition are working together.

 We [talk about] the five *skandhas* or *aggregates* of *form*, *feeling*, *perception*, *impulses*, *consciousness*.
-The second one, *feeling* (*vedanā*), is [the] very deep, profound first stage of human emotion.
+That second one, *feeling* (*vedanā*), is [the] very deep, profound first stage of human emotion.
 The very first [stage] – before you poke your head into it.
 The moment when you face or see your object, the image of your object is accepted by the first stage of your emotional/intellectual function.
 That is called *feeling*.
 So that is very deep.

 [Personality also includes] custom, habit, and also individual character.
 Or heredity.
 And also memories.